akmn35/new.dist/README.md

 #> [1] 0.3608941
 ```

-`prld` Distribution function for Lindley Distribution with theta
+`prld` Distribution function for Lindley distribution with theta
 parameter.

 ``` r